getAlby/bitcoin-connect/README.md

 }, 1000);
 ```

-> Note: for pure P2P payments made externally there is no way for Bitcoin Connect to know when the payment has happened. `launchPaymentModal` is more for simplifying e-commerce usecases where you are able to check the invoice yourself.
+> Note: for P2P payments made externally there is no way for Bitcoin Connect to know when the payment has happened. `launchPaymentModal` is more for simplifying e-commerce usecases where you are able to check the invoice yourself.

 #### Programmatically closing the modal